Snowblind019/AWS-Journeys-Edge/README.md

 ### 2026-07-11

 2.8 done — malware and ransomware.
 EC2 side: confirmed with an agentless on-demand scan (Malware Protection is agentless and not continuous, once per 24h, so it complements AV), then isolate, preserve, rebuild from a golden AMI, and recover from a verified-clean backup since the latest backup may be infected.
 S3 side: proved encryption is the ransomware weapon not the defense (SSE-C) and that immutability (Object Lock COMPLIANCE) plus versioning and MFA Delete, not replication, make it survivable, revoking credentials before restoring.

+### 2026-07-11

+6.1 done — Organizations policy types beyond SCPs.
+Proved an RCP is a resource-side upper bound by denying my own GET on a bucket I owned with admin, then built an org-perimeter RCP (and saw why it needs the aws:PrincipalIsAWSService exception or it breaks SLR access), showed why an SCP can't stop an external account a bucket policy grants (direction of control: SCP principal-side, RCP resource-side), and separated declarative policies (durable config baseline) and AI opt-out (content governance, not access) from both.